carmenrobres/portfolio/docs/term3/05-DesignEthics.md

 ### Identify one or more relevant Human-Technology Relations

-*Embodiment* -  users integrate the app into their daily routines, incorporating it as an extension of their own bodily practices
+*Embodiment* -  users integrate the app into their daily routines, incorporating it as an extension of their own bodily practices.

-*Hermeneutic* - users interpret the data presented by the app to construct meanings about their health and lifestyle choices *Alterity* - facilitating interactions between humans and technology, blurring the boundaries between self and device.
+*Hermeneutic* - users interpret the data presented by the app to construct meanings about their health and lifestyle choices.

+*Alterity* - facilitating interactions between humans and technology, blurring the boundaries between self and device.

 *Background* - constantly reading your body, so it is there.

 *Cyborg* - no

 ### Analyze the Mediation of Experience ethically